shrrynsh/site.github.io/_posts/2025-06-23-svm-from-scratch.md

 categories: ml
 ---

-<div style="margin-top:3rem;"></div>

-# <span style="display: inline-block; border-bottom: 4px solid var(--accent, #ffc107); padding-bottom: 0.3em; background: linear-gradient(90deg, rgba(255,193,7,0.1) 0%, transparent 100%); border-radius: 0 8px 8px 0; padding: 0.5rem 1rem; box-shadow: 0 4px 16px rgba(255,193,7,0.15);">Support Vector Machines</span>

-<div style="margin-bottom: 2rem;"></div>
+# Support Vector Machines

-> <strong>❓ SVMs: What are they and why are they used?</strong>
+**❓ SVMs: What are they and why are they used?**

->
-> SVM is one of the most powerful supervised learning algorithms, primarily used for classification tasks.
-The main goal of SVM is to classify instances based on their relative position with a decision boundary (a <strong>hyperplane</strong>).
+SVM is one of the most powerful supervised learning algorithms, primarily used for classification tasks.
+The main goal of SVM is to classify instances based on their relative position with a decision boundary (a **hyperplane**).
 SVMs work well for both linearly and non-linearly separable cases.
 Let's explore more about SVMs in this blog.

-<div style="margin-bottom: 3rem;"></div>

 ---

-<div style="margin-bottom: 2rem;"></div>

-## <span style="display: inline-block; border-left: 6px solid var(--accent, #ffc107); padding-left: 1rem; background: linear-gradient(90deg, rgba(255,193,7,0.08) 0%, transparent 100%); border-radius: 0 8px 8px 0; padding: 0.5rem 1rem; margin-bottom: 1rem; box-shadow: 0 2px 8px rgba(255,193,7,0.1);">The Main Goal: Finding the Optimal Hyperplane</span>
+## The Main Goal: Finding the Optimal Hyperplane

-The main goal of SVMs is to find the best decision boundary, referred to as the <strong>optimal hyperplane</strong>.
+The main goal of SVMs is to find the best decision boundary, referred to as the **optimal hyperplane**.
 Once we have the hyperplane, we can make classifications based on the hypothesis function defined as:

 $$
 h(x_i) = \begin{cases}